- UCAS Code

 - 01326 254350

 Kickstart a diverse and successful career by entering this new and unique intensive programme covering all aspects of technical theatre.
-You'll have placement opportunities at theatres, events, performance companies and festivals.
+While learning, you'll enjoy placement opportunities at theatres, events, performance companies and festivals.

 - Access to state-of-the-art technical facilities at our Academy of Music and Theatre Arts (AMATA)

 - Regular visits from industry contacts to demonstrate cutting edge and prototype products

 - AMATA is a working venue, offering a year-round public programme of diverse theatre, music, dance and other events

 - Opportunities to work on showcases for Island Records